RelivoF/Lost-in-reality/README.md

 [INFO](https://github.com/Inter-Reality-Control-Committee/Lost-in-reality/blob/main/info/DOC.md)

 ## DISCLAIMER
-The Quest Book will not be finished in the first updates
+The Quest Book will not be finished in the first couple updates